OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     #.
 What are the latent factors of the model and how are they related over time? (transition equations)
     #.
 What are the measurement variables of each factor in each period and how are measurements and factors related? (measurement equations)
     #.
-Which factor loadings are normalized and to which value?
+What are the normalizations of scale (normalized factor loadings) and location (normalized intercepts or means)?
     #.
 What are the control variables in each period?
     #.
 If development stages are used: Which periods belong to which stage?
     #.
 If anchoring is used: Which factors are anchored and what is the anchoring outcome?